iru-one-syah/BC-biometrics/README.md

 # Identify yourself with bone-conducted sound

-## Cross-Talk ID

-This dataset was used in a recent conference paper: "Evaluation of Bone-Conducted Cross-Talk Sound in the Head for Biometric Identification" (under review).
+This dataset was used in a recent conference paper: "*Evaluation of Bone-Conducted Cross-Talk Sound in the Head for Biometric Identification*" (under review).

 - [DEMO: Identify yourself with bone-conducted sound](https://youtu.be/LQtHSgGGkHc)